Free Printable Worksheets

 Do you include negative numbers in subtraction worksheets?

-Our worksheets focus on positive results only, which keeps practice age-appropriate for elementary students.
+No. Our worksheets focus on positive results only, which keeps practice age-appropriate for elementary students.
 This is intentional — fluency with positive subtraction, including multi-digit borrowing, is the foundation students need before negative numbers are introduced in middle school.
+A child who is shaky on borrowing is not ready for negative numbers, and including negative results would create confusion about both concepts.

 Can I get worksheets with visual models for younger students?

-Yes!
+Yes.
 Our generator includes shape counting visual aids specifically designed for kindergarten and 1st grade students to build conceptual understanding of subtraction as take-away.
+These worksheets show groups of shapes with some crossed out — the child counts what remains.
+This concrete experience is the essential prerequisite for abstract fact work.

 How often do worksheets include word problems?